Solution landscapes of ferronematics in microfluidic channels: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Dr Yucen Han for helping him learn and understand the HiOSD algorithm, and for her valued feedback on the paper.
-The author would also like to thank Professor Apala Majumdar for her helpful input and advice on the problem.
-The author's PDRA position at the University of Strathclyde is funded by the EPSRC Additional Funding for Mathematical Sciences scheme.
+JD would like to thank Dr Yucen Han for helping him learn and understand the HiOSD algorithm, and for her valued feedback on the paper.
+JD's PDRA position at the University of Strathclyde (during which time the work was completed) was funded by the EPSRC Additional Funding for Mathematical Sciences scheme.
+The authors gratefully acknowledge the anonymous referee's report from the papers first submission, which pointed out the paper \cite{ZBD18b} and typical values for the parameters $c$ and $\xi$.
+A.M. gratefully acknowledges support from the Leverhulme Research Project Grant RPG-2021-401, a Royal Society of Edinburgh Network Grant and an Isaac Newton Institute Network Grant, EPSRC Grant EP/R014604/1.